ignadv1986/Comprehensive-NGS-Technical-Manual/04_Epigenomics/03_CUT&RUN_analysis.md

 ### Peak calling tools

 The two main tools used for peak-calling are [MACS3](https://macs3-project.github.io/MACS/) and [SEACR](https://github.com/FredHutch/SEACR).
 While both can be used for CUT&RUN analysis, **SEACR** (Simple Enrichment Analysis of CUT&RUN) was specifically created for this purpose.
-Opposed to ChIP-seq, CUT&RUN´s extremely low-background signal, with clear and spiked peaks, makes it perfect for an analysis with a threshold-based algorithm like the one SEACR uses, instead of statistical background models.
-Importantly, SEACR requires input in the form of bedGraph files and returns BED files, which can later be converted to narrowpeaks, while MACS3 uses BAM files as input and returns narrowpeaks.
+In contrast to ChIP-seq, CUT&RUN's extremely low-background signal, with clear and spiked peaks, makes it perfect for an analysis with a threshold-based algorithm like the one SEACR uses, instead of statistical background models.
+Importantly, SEACR requires input in the form of bedGraph files and returns BED files, which can later be converted to narrowPeak format, while MACS3 uses BAM files as input and returns narrowPeak files.
 It is worth mentioning that SEACR can be run in “relaxed” or “stringent” modes, with the latter usually being the preferred option due to the low background typical of CUT&RUN experiments.
 **MACS3**, on the other hand is better for the detection of broad histone marks and other “wider” peaks, and is therefore the go-to option when analyzing ChIP-seq data, but also useful in specific CUT&RUN experiments.
-It takes BAM files as input and returns BED files, so bedGraph generation is normally skipped in a MACS3-based workflow.
+It takes BAM files as input and returns narrowPeak files, so bedGraph generation is normally skipped in a MACS3-based workflow.

 Importantly, in CUT&RUN, peak callers use the IgG control to establish a baseline.
 By comparing the experimental sample to the IgG, the algorithm can distinguish between true biological enrichment and technical artifacts or "open chromatin" noise.